lawrencegoodwyn/FinalProject/README.md

 12. found-returned,
 13. seize tag

+Our data source was cleaned using Jupyter Notebook and Pandas.
+First we renamed our columns as such:
+- 'IncidentType': 'CFS'
+- 'Report Date' : 'reportDate'
+- 'Offense Date' : 'offenseDate'
+- 'Report Hour of Day' : 'reportHour'
+- 'Report Day of Week' : 'reportDOW'
+- 'Offense Hour of Day' : 'offenseHour'
+- 'Offense Day of Week' : 'offenseDOW'
+- 'City' : 'city'
+- 'State' : 'state'
+- 'Address' : 'address'
+- 'Latitude' : 'latitude'
+- 'Longitude' : 'longitude'
+- 'Location' : 'location

+After renaming our columns, we filtered the crimes on 01-01-2018 - 12-31-2021 on the "offenseDate" column.
+Next, we dropped all columns but "ID","CFS", "offenseDate", "offenseHour", "offenseDOW", "latitude", "longitude" and "CFS_Type".

+Then the moon phase data source was read in using an API call as a data frame.
+The date-time format was changed with pandas "to_datetime".
+The moon phase and Gainesville Crime and Classifications data frames were all merged on the Date column.
+Persons, Property, Government and other are the four crime classifications ("CFS") a crime type ("CFS_Type") could fall under.

 With the remaining unique incident types, we decided to group them into the following categories:

 **Crime types**